Skip to main content

 Overview

 Before an agent can charge a payment card, the card must be enrolled in NVM Pay.
 Enrollment tokenizes the card data (NVM Pay never stores raw card numbers), verifies the cardholder’s identity, and registers the card with the payment provider.
-NVM Pay supports two enrollment providers, each available as a separate tab in the Nevermined Pay dashboard.
+NVM Pay supports three enrollment providers, each available as a separate tab in the Nevermined Pay dashboard.
+The right provider for a given plan is determined by the seller’s fiatPaymentProvider metadata: Stripe-priced plans require a Stripe-vaulted card, and Braintree-priced plans require a Braintree-vaulted card.

 Enrollment Paths